toastdeini/Wikipedia-article-quality/README.md

 Despite its less impressive performance when predicting on a TF-IDF vectorized array, the multinomial naive Bayes classifier was associated with the lowest fitting/scoring time of all the untuned algorithms, without a significant compromise in accuracy.
 For this reason, the `MultinomialNB` classifier's hyperparameters were tuned until its cross-validation metrics were comparable (though still somewhat inferior) to those of a `RandomForestClassifier`, with accuracy and F1 scores in the range of `0.90 - 0.93`.

 Algorithms using **gradient boosted trees** proved most effective in accurately classifying the data.
-The results for the best-performing algorithm, the `XGBoost` classifier, are listed below; these numbers are just *slightly* greater than those returned by a model trained using the `GradientBoostingClassifier`.
+The cross-validation results for the best-performing algorithm, the `XGBoost` classifier, are listed below; these numbers are just *slightly* greater than those returned by a model trained using the `GradientBoostingClassifier`.

 - `XGBClassifier`:
   - `CountVectorizer`